lastland/ClairvoyanceMonad/README.markdown

 ### Checking main claims of the paper

-A paper draft has been provided together with the artifact.
-We have listed all the main claims of the paper and where to find them in the next section of this file.
+A paper draft has also been provided in the submission.
+We have listed all the main claims in the paper and where to find them in the next section of this file.
 We have also added comments to the definitions/theorems for illustration.
 You can cross check the claims of the paper with what's implemented in the Coq files.

 ## Main claims of the paper

-If you are looking for the code corresponds to a figure, you can usually find it by searching the figure in one of the two files.
-For example, if you are looking for the formalization of the monadic translation presented in Figure 8, you can find it by searching "Figure 8" in the `Translation.v` file.
+If you are looking for the code corresponding to a figure, you can search the figure label in one of the two files.
+For example, if you are looking for the formalization of the monadic translation presented in Fig. 8, you can find it by searching "Figure 8" in the `Translation.v` file.

 ### The clairvoyance monad

 In Section 3 of the paper, we introduce _the clairvoyance monad_.

-- The core definitions presented in Fig. 4 can be found in the `ClairvoyanceMonad` section of the file `Clairvoyance.v`.
-- The notations presented in Fig. 5 are defined right after the `ClairvoyanceMonad` section.
+The core definitions presented in Fig. 4 can be found in the `ClairvoyanceMonad` section of the file `Clairvoyance.v`.
+The notations defined in the paper can also be found right after the section.

 ### Translation